 Fisheries and Climate Change in Montana

-On March 10, 2020, Chris Clancy spoke to the Hamilton community about the root causes of climate change, fish trends in different water local bodies and mitigation efforts to deal with these trends.
+Chris speaks about the root causes of climate change, fish trends in different water local bodies and mitigation efforts to deal with these trends.
 Chris has been a Fish, Wildlife and Parks fisheries biologist for 40 years, 31 of those years in the Bitterroot Valley.
 He was influential in the catch and release programs for Cutthroat trout, the historic water use agreement at Painted Rocks Reservoir that allows for the release of instream flows on the Bitterroot and the historic lawsuit over public access to the “Mitchell Slough”.